ShangqinHao/shangqinhao.github.io/README.md

 # Academic Pages
-**Academic Pages is a Github Pages template for academic websites.**
+**Academic Pages is a Github Pages template for academic websites.
+Shangqin Hao made some changes for his personal website.**

 # Getting Started